cameronmore/CSV_to_RDF_Instance_Data_tool/README.md

 # CSV_to_RDF_Instance_tool
 A tool for turning csv into rdf with complex mappings.
+This tool depends on RDFLib, Pandas, and was built on a Windows machine.
+This tool works best when used in a self-contained folder.

 # Usage
 The tool has two functions, the first takes a mapping file and transforms it into RDFLib syntax, and the second maps the csv data to rdf triples.